PZD-CHINA/c2rtl/README.md

 3. Run `vitis_hls -f run_hls.tcl` in shell.

-4. After running the code, a new folder named `prog_name` will be created in the current directory.
+4. After running the code, a new folder named `proj_name` will be created in the current directory.
 The converted Verilog code can be found at `./proj_name/solution1/syn/verilog/`.

 ## How to use c2rtl_this_path.py